AlveusLabs/SN94-BitSota/docs/rewards.md

 A: No. Pool operator is registered on subnet and receives emissions, then distributes to pool participants through reputation system.

 **Q: Can I lose rewards?**
 A: Blacklisting blocks future rewards but doesn't take away earned rewards.
-Validators can't lose emissions unless they unstake.
+If you're SOTA winner when blacklisted, you continue earning until someone beats your score.

+**Q: What's the difference between relay mode and local mode?**
+A: Relay mode waits for multiple validators to agree on winner before setting weights (slower, more coordinated).
+Local mode sets weights immediately based on validator's own evaluation (faster, less coordinated).
+Both modes distribute 90% to burn and 10% to winner.

 ## Next Steps